iancleary/nuxtjs-contentful-blog/blog/introduction-to-ci-cd.md

 It's an exhilirating, rewarding, and sometimes stressful day to day. 😬

 There isn't a wrong option on your path to learning more about these tools and process.
 Where you start doesn't have to be where you are in the future.
 My recommendation is that you pick one, don't over think it, and get it up and working!

+> Put your work out there and connect with others.
+You don't have to create something from scratch.
+You can help your favorite existing projects set up or improve their CI/CD pipeline.
+> It's better when we build together. 🌎🌈🌍🚀🌏

 Knowledge compounds and you'll marvel at where you're at soon. 🗺️ 🚀 💻